BMNP vs STRC and SATA: The Ethereum-Backed Alternative Explained

 Rate structure: fixed versus adjustable

-This makes BMNP the least transparent of the three on rate management, but also potentially the most stable in the near term: a fixed rate with no mechanism to reduce it quickly is, from the income investor's perspective, a feature rather than a risk — at least while the issuer can sustain the payment.
+That makes BMNP the least transparent of the three on rate management and, oddly, potentially the most stable in the near term.
+A fixed rate with no quick mechanism to cut it is, from an income buyer's seat, a feature rather than a flaw — for as long as the issuer can keep paying it.

 | Feature | BMNP | STRC | SATA |